jmspring/acs-deployments/deis_on_azure/deis_on_azure.md

 # Installing DEIS on Azure

-With the inclusion of Kubernetes as part of the (Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/], the deployment of DEIS onto Azure has become significantly easier.
+With the inclusion of Kubernetes as part of the [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/), the deployment of DEIS onto Azure has become significantly easier.
 The basic steps to deploy DEIS into Azure are as follows: